chrisJoyceDS/chrisJoyceDS/README.md

 - 📫 How to reach me **cjjoyce216@gmail.com**

-- ⚡ Hobbies :- Cooking, Painting/Drawing, Music (listening and creating!)
+- ⚡ Hobbies :- Cooking, Painting/Drawing, Music, and exploring all kinds of data for different insights!

 <br>